wei-yiting/score-keeper/README.md

 # score-keeper
-## This is a tiny project practicing javascript DOM
+This is a tiny project practicing javascript DOM Guided by Colt Steele
-### guided by Colt Steele, UI designed by Wei Yi-Ting
+UI designed by Wei Yi-Ting